jdw/parono.asia/README.md

 ./gradlew run
 ```

-Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the home page.
+Then navigate to [http://localhost:8080/](http://localhost:8080/) to see the home page.

 ## Rendering
 To copy all index files to relevant locations, point your browser to